FlorentinaMargarita/HabitTracker/README.md

   print(lastHabit)

-From here we can access all the attributes by using the dot-notation. print(lastHabit.name)
+From here we can access all the attributes by using the dot-notation like so:

+• print(lastHabit.name)

 You can also search a specific item by id, like this: